wailmur/garak-but-functional/README.md

 python3 -m garak --model_type rest -G garak-config.json --probes tap.TAP
 ```

-You should see garak start downloading vicuna-7b blobs (around 20 GB size), which will take a moment.
+You should see garak start downloading vicuna-7b blobs (around 20 GB size), which will take a moment (unless this isn't your first run and the vicuna blobs have already been downloaded).

 Once that's done, the probe should start.
 Do not step away from the computer just yet, there's still something to do.

 ### Reading the results
 "I've just started a run, what's happening?
 What are all these print statements?"

 Yep, sorry about that, I kind of butchered and mangled the original code with print statements while debugging all the problems the tap.TAP probe had in the official garak release.
-It was really difficult for me to tell that the TAP probe was even dysfunctional in the first place.
+It was really difficult for me to tell that the TAP probe was even dysfunctional in the first place, so this was a necessary crime.

 As an intern, I was given anoter task immediately after finishing this one (to a satisfactory level), so I did not get the time to add a proper recording system of the probe (the garak automatically generated reports and hitlogs are useless for this probe).
 I originally intended for the probe to record the list of attacking prompts tried by the Attacker LLM, scores given by the Evaluator LLM as well as the respective responses from the Target LLM to be written into a text file.
 Maybe someday I'll come back to this and add that, but right now it's just not in the cards.